Unakkaga Oru Kavithai: Production

+The film began production in 2009.
 Karthick Kumar made his directorial debut with Neethana Avan under the banner of Thomas Cine Creations.
 The film producer T. Saby Thomas himself played the lead role and was christened as Vinoth Kumaran while Risha signed to play the heroine.
 Srinivasan, a medical practitioner, was cast to play the villain role.
+Jennifer from Malaysia performed a dance sequence in the film.

 Soundtrack

 The film score and the soundtrack were composed by Julie Bruce.
-The soundtrack, released in 2010, features 5 tracks with lyrics written by Vinoth Kumaran, Jeba, Devadeva, Martin and Srinivasan.
+The soundtrack, released in 14 May 2010, features 5 tracks with lyrics written by Vinoth Kumaran, Jeba, Devadeva, Martin and Srinivasan.